flexbox/contextAPI-exercise/README.md

 - Because isAuth is set to false, only the login button will be visible.
 Try changing the value to true in the state (it’ll switch to the logout button).

-- In AuthContext, add the methods login and logout in addition to isAuth in the AuthContext.Provider
+- In AuthContext, uncomment and add the methods login and logout in addition to isAuth in the AuthContext.Provider

 - Lets create a ProtectedRoute component: